-We keep the wrong company
+- We keep the wrong company

-Could it also be that we are not as mature as we should be?
-How do we measure maturity by the way?
-Is it proportionate to our age and the life experiences we were exposed to?
-Now it gets complicated because we all react differently to circumstances based on our value-system, discipline, and background.
+We all react differently to circumstances, based on our value-system, discipline, and background.
 Some of us learn quickly, make adjustments, and some border on madness by making the same mistakes repeatedly.

 SMART is a core training device which helps people to set goals effectively.
 It works as long as one stays with the plan!
 Yet even with a plan, there is an important component needed for the plan to work, it’s called commitment, which manifests as taking action.
-Without commitment and action, all our lofty “resolutions” and goals die an unfruitful, peaceful death.
+Without commitment and action, all our lofty “resolutions” and goals die an unfruitful death.